KygekDev/KygekDev/README.md

 - [BadWordBlocker](https://poggit.pmmp.io/p/BadWordBlocker) by [@survanetwork](https://github.com/survanetwork)
 - [FlyPE](https://poggit.pmmp.io/p/FlyPE) by [@AGTHARN](https://github.com/AGTHARN)
 - [HideCommands](https://poggit.pmmp.io/p/HideCommands) by [@HimbeersaftLP](https://github.com/HimbeersaftLP)
+- [Scoreboard](https://poggit.pmmp.io/p/Scoreboard) by [@AyzrixYTB](https://github.com/AyzrixYTB) (Fix typo in README.md)

+For more plugins and virions, please see the [full list](https://github.com/stars/KygekDev/lists/contributed-pmmp-plugins) of contributed plugins and virions that I created on GitHub.

 I can help you review your PocketMine-MP plugins to ensure they are ready to be released in Poggit.
 If you are interested, please join [my Discord server](https://discord.gg/TstDS9jZf7) so we can better discuss together regarding to your plugin(s).